 '''

-526: a parameter may not have void type

-For example:

-void foo(void a) { }

-529: this operator is not allowed in a template argument expression

-530: try block requires at least one handler

-531: handler requires an exception declaration

-532: handler is masked by default handler

-533: handler is potentially masked by previous handler for type <type>

 534: use of a local type to specify an exception

 535: redundant type in exception specification

-536: exception specification is incompatible with that of previous <entity-kind>
+536: exception specification is incompatible with that of previous <entity>

-"<entity>" (declared at line <linenumber>):

 540: support for exception handling is disabled

-541: omission of exception specification is incompatible with previous <entity-kind>
+541: omission of exception specification is incompatible with previous <entity>

-"<entity>" (declared at line <linenumber>)

-542: could not create instantiation request file <filename>
+542: could not create instantiation request file <entity>

 543: non-arithmetic operation not allowed in nontype template argument

 544: use of a local type to declare a nonlocal variable

 545: use of a local type to declare a function

-546: transfer of control bypasses initialization
+546: transfer of control bypasses initialization of:

 Example:

 int main(void){

 int choice = 1;

 int z = 1;

 switch(choice)

-ł

 case 1:

 int y = 1;

 z = y + z;

 break;

 case 2:

 break;

 }

-return 0;
+return 0:

+Here, 'y' is an initialized variable that is in scope (but unused) in the other cases.
+The C++ Standard says in section 6.7:

+"It is possible to transfer into a block, but not in a way that bypasses declarations with initialization.
+A program that

+jumps ) from a point where a local variable with automatic storage duration is not in scope to a point where it is in

+scope is ill-formed unless the variable has POD type (3.9) and is declared without an initializer (8.5)."

+) The transfer from the condition of a switch statement to a case label is considered a jump in this respect.

+The usual way to fix this is to enclose the case that declares 'y' in braces:

+case 1:

+int y = 1;

+z = y + z;

+"y" is a POD (Plain Old Data) type, so an alternative would be to not use initialization:

+case 1:

+int y;

+y = 1;

+z = y + z;

+break;

+548: transfer of control into an exception handler

+549: <entity> is used before its value is set

+550: <entity> was set but never used

+551: <entity> cannot be defined in the current scope

+552: exception specification is not allowed

 '''

-Here, 'Y' is an initialized variable that is in scope (but unused) in the other cases.
-The C++ Standard says in section 6.7: "It is possible to transfer into a block, but not in a way that bypasses declarations with initialization.
-A program that jumps ) from a point where a local variable with automatic storage duration is not in scope to a point where it is in scope is ill-formed unless the variable has POD type (3.9) and is declared without an initializer (8.5)."

-) The transfer from the condition of a switch statement to a case label is considered a jump in this respect.

-The usual way to fix this is to enclose the case that declares 'y' in braces: case 1: